Mountain East Conference men's basketball tournament

 The Mountain East Conference men's basketball tournament is the annual conference basketball championship tournament for the Mountain East Conference.
 The tournament has been held annually since the MEC's establishment in 2013, with the first tournament taking place in 2014.
 It is a single-elimination tournament and seeding is based on regular season records.

 From 2014 to 2018, the tournament was hosted by the Charleston Civic Center in Charleston, West Virginia.
 Following several years of low attendance, the league announce it would move the event to the Wheeling Civic Center for at least 2019 and 2020.

-The winner, declared conference champion, receives the conference's automatic bid to the NCAA Division II men's basketball tournament.
+The winner receives the Mountain East's automatic bid to the NCAA Division II men's basketball tournament.